Ramachandra of Devagiri: Northeastern campaign

 The Purushottamapuri inscription further claims that after Kashi, Ramachandra marched to Kanyakubja and Kailasha mountain.
-However, there is no historical evidence of such conquests.
+However, there is no other historical evidence of such conquests.
 These claims appear to be a result of poetic alliteration (Kashi - Kanyakubja - Kailasha), and are not based on actual historical incidents.

 Meanwhile, Ramachandra's feudatories at Khed and Sangameshwar in Konkan rebelled against him.
 Ramachandra's son crushed this revolt.

 Reduction to vassal status

-Ramachandra seems to have faced invasions by Muslims (called "mlechchhas" or "Turukas") since the 1270s.
-A 1278 inscription of the king calls him a "Great Boar (Varaha) in securing the earth from the oppression of the Turks"; a similar claim is made in some subsequent inscriptions as well.
-P. M. Joshi notes that even after becoming a vassal of the Delhi Sultanate, Ramachandra claimed (or allowed his officials to claim) great victories over the Turukas.
+Ramachandra seems to have faced invasions by the Turko-Persian Muslims (called "mlechchhas" or "Turukas") since the 1270s.
+A 1278 inscription of the monarch calls him a "Great Boar (Varaha) in securing the earth from the oppression of the Turks"; a similar claim is made in some subsequent inscriptions as well.
+P. M. Joshi says that even after becoming a vassal of the Delhi Sultanate, Ramachandra claimed (or allowed his officials to claim) great victories over the Turukas.
 Therefore, Joshi dismisses the "great boar" claim as a boastful one, theorizing that at best, Ramachandra may have "chastised some Muslim officials" in the coastal region between Goa and Chaul.
 The Yadavas were certainly aware of the danger of Muslim invasion by 1291, when Rukmini-Svayamvara by the Yadava court poet Narendra mentions "the prowess and ruthlessness" of the mlechchhas.

 In 1296, Alauddin Khalji, the governor of the Kara province of Delhi Sultanate, raided Devagiri.
 At the time of Alauddin's invasion, a major part of the Yadava army was away from the capital, under the crown prince Simhana.
 Ramachandra was not adequately prepared for a defence, and agreed to a peace treaty, promising Alauddin a large tribute.
 However, before the treaty could be realized, Simhana returned to the capital with the Yadava army.
 Alauddin defeated him, and imposed a much heavier tribute on Ramachandra.

 The Yadavas lost their prestige as a result of Alauddin's invasion.
 Taking advantage of the weakened Yadava power, the Kakatiya ruler Prataparudra annexed the eastern part of Ramachandra's kingdom, which included the present-day Anantapur and Raichur districts.
 The Hoysala ruler Ballala III and his general Gangeya Sahani recaptured the territories that the Hoysalas had lost to the Yadavas in the preceding years, including the town of Banavasi.